 Brandon joined Watsi on February 16th, 2015.
 Six years ago, Brandon joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Brandon's most recent donation traveled 1,900 miles to support Fidelica, a third grade student from Haiti, to fund cardiac surgery.
+Brandon's most recent donation traveled 8,300 miles to support U Ghwe, a 70-year-old man from Burma, to fund a wound debridement procedure.

 Brandon has funded healthcare for 62 patients in 12 countries.